shapely/shapely/docs/manual.rst

     >>> m = MultiPolygon(polygons)
     >>> m.area
     7.6845438018375516
-    >>> cascaded_union(m).area
+    >>> unary_union(m).area
     6.6103013551167971

+.. function:: shapely.ops.cascaded_union(geoms)

+  Returns a representation of the union of the given geometric objects.

   .. note::

-     In 1.2.16 :func:`shapely.ops.cascaded_union` is superceded by
+     Since 1.2.16 :func:`shapely.ops.cascaded_union` is superceded by
      :func:`shapely.ops.unary_union` if GEOS 3.2+ is used.
 The unary union function can operate on different geometry types, not only polygons as is the case for the older cascaded unions.

-.. function:: shapely.ops.unary_union(geoms)

-  Returns a representation of the union of the given geometric objects.

 Delaunay triangulation
 ----------------------